Stress and Burnout

 • Relentless work deadlines and long hours that keep you in overdrive

-• Cultural pressure to “have it all together” without time to rest or reset
+• Cultural pressure to “have it all together” without space to rest or reset

-For high-achievers, perfectionists, and deeply empathetic people, these challenges often feel magnified.
-You’ve spent years pushing through, prioritizing others, and ignoring your own limits—until there’s nothing left.
+For high-achievers, perfectionists, and deeply empathetic people, these challenges hit even harder.
+Years of pushing through, prioritizing others, and ignoring your own limits can leave you running on empty.

 “Burnout isn’t about being weak.
 It’s about being human in systems that aren’t sustainable.”